lxunlp/lxunlp.github.io/_posts/2022-03-09-uncertainty-estimation.md

 Analytically, we usually parameterize the model posteriori $p(\theta|D)$ by a simple distribution such as Gaussian to perform tractable variational inference.

-For simple linear regression, we can get the analytical form:
+For simple linear regression, we can get the analytical BNN form:

 $$
 \begin{align}